gsmith77/test1/README.md

 - [x] Accept Markdown input from developer user of the component as a string
 - [x] Be able to render Markdown client side without making http request to Markdown server
-- [ ] Be able to make http call to Markdown server to render Markdown instead of rendering it on the client GETTING CORS
+- [ ] Be able to make http call to Markdown server to render Markdown instead of rendering it on the client GETTING CORS Error.
+Works in Postman when making Post Request but not locally.
 - [x] Be able to make all links in the rendered Markdown open in a new tab when clicked, but it should not be the default behavior
 - [x] Document web component API / usage (props, methods, etc.)